Arak Inequalities for Concentration Functions and the Littlewood-Offord Problem: Introduction

 where $c_0$ is an absolute constant. \end{theorem}

-Arak \cite{Arak} proved an analogue of Theorem \ref{thm2} for sums of i.i.d. random variables (see Theorem~4.2 of Chapter~II in \cite{Arak and Zaitsev}).
-He used this theorem in the proof of the following remarkable result:
+Arak~\cite{2} proved an analogue of Theorem~\ref{t1} for sums of i.i.d.\ random variables (see Theorem~4.2 of Chapter~II in~\cite{3}).
+He used this theorem in the proof of the following remarkable result: \textit{There exists a universal constant~$C$ such that for any one-dimensional probability distribution~$F$ and for any positive integer~$n$ there exists an infinitely divisible distribution~$D_n$ such that